DennisCorvers/UnsafeCollections/README.md

 The library is usable in both .Net and Unity.

 ### ToDo
-- Add type safety for Collections other than UnsafeArray.
+- Add type safety for all Collections.
 - Add wrappers for often-used collections to make the API easier to use.

-### Future
+## Performance
-- Generate managed and unmanaged wrappers via T4 templates
+To be added...